 Cafés and Bakeries

-Monmouth Coffee Company — Exceptional coffee, Borough Market and Covent Garden locations.
-One of the finest in London.
+Monmouth Coffee Company — Borough Market and Covent Garden locations.
+Exceptional coffee and one of the finest in London.

-Arome Coffee in Covent Garden — Fantastic.
+Arome Coffee — Covent Garden.
+Fantastic.
 Do not miss the Honey Butter Toast.

 Pophams — One of the best bakeries in London.
 The pastries are extraordinary.